https://www.humantruth.info/greece.html

 Health:

 Greece does relatively well in encouraging good health, compared to many other countries.
-Greece comes in the best 20 in terms of its suicide rate33.
-It does better than average in its adolescent birth rate21, its immunizations take-up34, its food aid and health contributions and WHO compliance35, its average life expectancy11 and in its fertility rate14 (but high for Europe).
-Greece doesn't do so well in other areas.
-Greece does worse than average in terms of its alcohol consumption rate36.
-And finally, it sits amongst the bottom 20 for its smoking rate37.
-The number of overweight adults has increased by 14% over the last 40 years.
+Greece comes in the best 20 when it comes to its suicide rate33.
+It does better than average when it comes to its immunizations take-up34, its food aid and health contributions and WHO compliance35, its average life expectancy11, its adolescent birth rate36 and in its fertility rate14 (but bad for Europe).
+But, things still need to improve in Greece.
+Greece does worse than average when it comes to its alcohol consumption rate37.
+And finally, it falls into the worst-performing 20 for its smoking rate38.
+The number of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Greece in 1990 was the ninth highest in the world, at 77.3yrs.
 It improved this by another +4yrs in the 30 years from 1990, although less than the global average of +7.9yrs.
 Greece's peak fertility rate was 2.45 in 1967.Life Expectancy Higher is better11 | ||

 ---|---|---|